Employment and Scholarship Opportunities

 ABA Legal Career Development Expo

-REGISTRATION DEADLINE: May 5, 2014 The American Bar Association’s Office of Diversity & Inclusion presents its first annual Legal Career Development Expo.
+Save the Date!
+November 7, 2014 The American Bar Association’s Office of Diversity & Inclusion presents the fall Legal Career Development Expo.
 The Expo is for law students, recent graduates, young lawyers, and seasoned practitioners seeking to advance or accelerate their careers and expand their networks.
 The Expo takes an innovative approach to career development, mentoring, and networking by offering career development workshops, one-on-one sessions with career experts, and tips on leveraging bar membership along with invaluable job search advice.

 SCHOLARSHIPS - GENERAL